karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

         Attackers exploit 'flaws present in the cryptography algorithm' to carry out cryptanalysis attacks.

 ----------------------------------------------------------------------------------------------------------------------------------------------------
-In which of the following attacks does an attacker ride an active computer session by sending an email or tricking the user into visiting a malicious web page while they are logged into the targeted site?
+## In which of the following attacks does an attacker
+##      ride an active computer session by
+##              sending an email or tricking the user into visiting a malicious web page

-#### Session Hijacking Using Session Riding: Attackers exploit websites by engaging in cross-site request forgeries to transmit unauthorized commands.
-In session riding, attackers “ride” an active computer session by sending an email or tricking users to visit a malicious web page, during login, to an actual target site.
-When users click the malicious link, the website executes the request as if the user had already authenticated it.
-Commands used include modifying or deleting user data, performing online transactions, resetting passwords, and others.
+## while they are logged into the targeted site?

+#### Session Hijacking Using Session Riding:

+        Attackers exploit websites by engaging in CRSF (cross-site request forgeries)
+                - to transmit unauthorized commands.

+        In session riding, attackers “ride” an 'active computer session' by
+                - sending an email or tricking users to

+                        - visit a malicious web page, !!during login!!, to an actual target site.

+        When users click the malicious link,
+                - the website executes the request as if the user had already authenticated it.

+        Commands used include :
+                - modifying or deleting user data,
+                - performing online transactions,
+                - resetting passwords,
+                - and others.

-#### Wrapping Attack: It is performed during the translation of SOAP messages in the TLS layer, where attackers duplicate the body of the message and send it
+#### Wrapping Attack:

+        It is performed during the translation of SOAP messages in the TLS layer, where attackers :

+                - duplicate the body of the message
-to the server as a legitimate user.
+                - & send it to the server as a legitimate user.

-#### DNS Attack: The attacker performs DNS attacks to obtain authentication credentials from Internet users.
+#### DNS Attack:

+        The attacker performs DNS attacks to obtain authentication credentials from Internet users.

-#### Side Channel Attack: The attacker compromises the cloud by placing a malicious virtual machine near a target cloud server and then launches
- a side channel attack.
+#### Side Channel Attack:

+        The attacker compromises the cloud by placing a malicious virtual machine near a target cloud server and then launches a side channel attack.

  --------------------------------------------------------------------------------------------------------------------------------------------------
- Which of the following is not a type of DNS attack?
+ ## Which of the following is not a type of DNS attack?

- #### Domain Snipping-,
+ #### Domain Snipping
                 type of DNS attacks.

- #### Domain Hijacking-,
+ #### Domain Hijacking
                 type of DNS attacks.

  #### Cybersquatting
                 type of DNS attacks.

  #### Session hijacking
         is not a type of DNS attack.